The Secret Seven (film)

 The Secret Seven is a 1940 American crime film directed by James Moore and starring Florence Rice, Barton MacLane and Bruce Bennett.

-Synopsis
+Plot

 After being released from prison where he has been serving time after a youthful mistake, Pat Norris sets out to bring down organized crime in the city headed by racketeer Sam O'Donnell.
 He receives assistance from Lola, the Chief of Police's daughter.